Pregnancy, prenatal care and your health

 - Eat two food guide servings (150 grams) of low mercury, fatty fish per week.
 Examples are salmon, tilapia, sole, herring, trout and canned light tuna.

 - Aim for three meals a day with nutritious snacks in between.
 Aim for at least three food groups at meals and two food groups at snacks.
-Here are some examples (Health Canada).
+Here are some examples.

 - Plan your meals and cook at home more often.
-Check out these money saving tips and recipes (Eat Right Ontario).
+Check out these money saving tips and recipes (Unlock Food).

 - Drink water regularly to satisfy your thirst.
 Limit sugar sweetened beverages such as pop and juices.
 They are low in nutrients and high in sugar.

 Are there any foods I should avoid or limit?

 Yes.
 There are certain foods that you should avoid or limit while you are pregnant to keep you and your baby safe.

 - Liver: Contains very high amounts of vitamin A that can be harmful if eaten regularly.
 Limit the amount of liver you eat to 1 Food Guide serving per month, if at all.

 - Caffeine: Too much caffeine isn’t good for you or your baby.
 Aim for no more than 300mg of caffeine per day.
 This is about one or two 250mL (8oz) cups of coffee.
 Other sources of caffeine include tea, cola, chocolate and energy drinks.